 Under the terms of the TOCA with NGET, the Company provides a transmission service on the basis of a declared maximum capacity of the transmission system.
-The declared maximum capacity for the period 17 December 2014 to 31 March 2015 was 300 MW.
-The practical significance of the declared maximum capacity is that the maximum declared capacity of the transmission system determines the maximum MWhr availability of the transmission system for the purpose of comparing with the Company's actual transmission availability during any performance year - which in turn determines the Company's performance credits or penalties as described under "Regulated revenue and incentives" earlier in this Operating and Financial Review.
+The declared maximum capacity for the period 1 April 2016 to 31 March 2017 was 300 MW, (2016: 300 MW).
+The practical significance of the declared maximum capacity is that the maximum declared capacity of the transmission system determines the maximum MWhr availability of the transmission system for the purpose of comparing with the Company's actual transmission availability during any performance period - which in turn determines the Company's performance credits or penalties as described under "Regulated revenue and incentives" earlier in this Operating and Financial Review.

-The Company has provided 79.8% transmission capacity based on the declared maximum capacity of the transmission system during the performance period January to March 2015 (part year) - see "Transmission System Availability" below.
+The Company has provided 99.29% transmission capacity based on the declared maximum capacity of the transmission system during the performance period April 2016 to March 2017, (2016: 85.26%) - see "Transmission System Availability" below.